oconnor663/keybase_validator/design.md

 fetch takes only 1ms per merkle tree node, we would probably burn up our entire 5ms per-root-node time budget just fetching the interior nodes.

-So while that batch endpoint is probably an important step to reduce overhead in the steady state, it's likely that it won't be fast enough to hit our performance target for boostrapping.
+So while the batch merkle tree fetching endpoint is an important part of reducing overhead in the steady state, it's likely that it won't be fast enough to hit our performance target for boostrapping.
 Instead, Keybase will need to publish large dump files containing all the merkle nodes in the world, and the validator will need to download and process these files as part of bootstrapping.
 More discussion of this design below.

-### Bootstrapping

-Bootstrapping a validator up from an empty state will be dominated by network overhead, but there are several ways that overhead could be reduced:

-- The keybase.io API could provide a streaming endpoint for reads.
-That would reduce the round trips associated with each fetch.
-Alternatively, we could support HTTP2 and let that reduce the overhead for us.
-- Keybase could export periodic dump files containing all the raw objects that the validator needs.
-Those could be hosted in e.g. a large Amazon S3 bucket.

-The former would probably end up putting a lot of strain on the API server itself, so my preference would be for the latter.
-A new validator could automatically download one of these dump files during startup.
-The dump files could also be designed in a streaming or chunked fashion, so that processing can happen in parallel with fetching, and so that an interrupted bootstrapping could resume where it left off.

-The exact layout of dump files will be easier to design when we have a working validator and we can profile the hotspots in the bootstrapping process.
-We'll also have a better estimate of whether
+## Properties to Validate

+This is an initial list off the top of my head, and we'll need to add to it as we think of other properties.

+Tree-specific:
+- Each merkle root is validly signed.
+- Merkle root seqnos are a contiguous series, with no duplicates.
+- Each root contains the appropriate prev pointer and skip pointers, each with the right hash.

+User-specific:
+- No merkle root ever moves a user seqno backwards.
+- User seqnos are a contiguous series, with no duplicates.
+- Each sigchain link contins the appropriate prev pointer, with the right hash.
+- Each sigchain link is signed by a key that was active at the time (respecting the PGP `full_hash` field when present).
+- No two users own the same KID ("key pinning").
+- The mapping of usernames to UIDs is unique.
+(We could enforce the fact that most UIDs are the hash of a username, or that might not be necessary.)

+My plan is to get an MVP working for those properties, and then to flesh out the properties for teams afterwards, since I understand those less well.
+(Max:
+Thoughts about that?)

 - naive loop
 - list of exact things to be verified